The northernmost part of Harrow’s suburban continuum, separated by the River Pinn from Pinner to the west and Hatch End to the north

 Suburban development began to spread towards Headstone from Wealdstone in the 1880s, although a racecourse continued to operate here until 1899, when it was suppressed after a riot was “started by Londoners.”
 St George’s church was consecrated in 1911 and Headstone Lane station opened in 1913.
 After the First World War private builders filled most of central Headstone’s surviving gaps but Headstone Manor and 63 acres of its grounds were saved by Hendon council – which was at that time responsible for this area.

 Hendon’s successor the London Borough of Harrow restored Headstone Manor’s great barn in 1973 and opened it as a heritage museum, with an especially strong collection of ceramics and glass.
 An 18th-century granary that originally stood at Pinner Park Farm was restored and relocated at Headstone Manor in 1991.
-The manor house itself, however, has now lain semi-derelict for three decades, although enough preservation work has been done to permit guided tours to be offered on summer weekends.
+The manor house itself, however, lay semi-derelict for three decades, although enough preservation work was been done to permit guided tours to be offered on summer weekends.

-In May 2013 Harrow council received an initial indication of financial support from the Heritage Lottery Fund that will enable all the buildings on the Headstone Manor site to be brought into use.
-Assuming the project goes ahead as proposed, renovation of the manor house will be completed by 2017, whereupon it will take over the barn’s role as the borough’s heritage museum.
+With financial support from the Heritage Lottery Fund a programme of works to restore the Headstone Manor site began in 2014.
+The renovation of the manor house was completed in late 2017, whereupon it took over the barn’s role as the borough’s heritage museum.

 Away from the heritage zone, suburban Headstone is a relatively affluent place, particularly the Headstone North ward.
 The principal ethnic groups are of white British and Indian origin or descent, primarily adherents to Christianity and Hinduism.